pieroproietti/get-eggs/documentation/HOWTO.md

 Then, used `archinstall` to get a minimal installation.
 On `Disk configuration` choose `Use a best-effort deault configuration layot`, then `btrfs` or `ext4`, as you prefer.

-Among the packages added: `git`, `lsb-release`, others packages will be installed later by `addaur`.
+Among the packages added: `git`, `lsb-release`, others packages will be installed later by `get-eggs`.

 At this point, we MUST configure network, I just choose the most basic: `Copy ISO configuration to installation`.